OktaEdu/es-delivery-platform/lab-guide/module5.md

 <img src="img/5-3-siw_branding.png" width=" 500px">

-### Customize the Sign-In Widget Settings
+### Customize the Sign-In Widget Configurations

-📝 **Note** This section focuses on how you can modify the variables passed to the OktaSignIn to change the sign-in widget settings.
-To know more about the JavaScript options available, check the [Sign-In Widget reference page](https://developer.okta.com/docs/guides/archive-embedded-siw/main/).
+📝 **Note** This section focuses on how you can change certain SIW configurations by defining properties passed to the OktaSignIn object.
+For more information, refer to the [Self-hosted SIW Customization Guide](https://developer.okta.com/docs/guides/custom-widget/main/#style-the-self-hosted-sign-in-widget).

 1. Return to `login.html` in **Atom**.